doofuslarge/lscp/README.md

   * Not parsing the source code.
 Instead, we rely on heuristics to isolate identifier names, comments, and string literals, and discard the rest.
   * Using multiple threads, so that I/O and CPU can be maximized concurrently.
-  * Using File::Slurp module for fast I/O times.
+  * Using the `File::Slurp` module for fast I/O times.

 * Flexibility.
 We need to support a wide range of preprocessing options and steps.
   (See below for a full list of supported options.)

 * Simplicity.
-We need the code to be straightforward and easy to extend, because we're always changing things.
+We need the code to be straightforward and easy to extend, because we're always adding and changing things.

 lscp can also be used to preprocess other document kinds, such as bug reports and emails.
 See the options below.